Bible Study · Guided · Romans

 The word builds from syn (together) + eidenai (to know): literally, co-knowledge, knowledge that stands beside the self and evaluates it.
 Paul is not describing cultural conditioning or social squeamishness.
 He is pointing to a moral faculty universal to human beings, which is why Gentiles who never received the Torah can still "do by nature what the law requires" (2:14).
 The conscience is not infallible, but it is real.
 Its testimony is genuine evidence of the law written on the heart.

-Chapter 3 closes every remaining exit.
-In verses 9–18, Paul stacks seven Old Testament quotations from Psalms, Isaiah, and elsewhere as a prosecutorial exhibit, using Israel's own scriptures to indict both Jew and Gentile simultaneously.
-"None is righteous, no, not one."
-By verse 20 the verdict is unanimous: "no human being will be justified in his sight by works of the law, since through the law comes knowledge of sin."
-The law is an accurate mirror.
-It cannot make you clean.
+Chapter 3 closes every exit.
+Paul lines up seven Old Testament quotations from Psalms and Isaiah and uses Israel's own scriptures to indict everyone at once.
+None is righteous, no, not one.
+By verse 20 there's no way out: "no human being will be justified in his sight by works of the law."
+The law tells you exactly what's wrong with you.
+That's all it was ever supposed to do.
+It's a mirror, not a cure.

 Romans 3:23